(Drowning; Submersion Incident)

 - Having an unfenced pool or spa in the home

-- Among children less than one year old, the most common risk factor for drowning is being left in a bathtub unattended, even for a few minutes
+- Among children less than 1 year old, the most common risk factor for near-drowning is being left in a bathtub unattended (even for a few minutes)

 - Being unconscious